Project: B04

 Variability and organ specificity of lymphatic vessel – dendritic cell interactions in the eye (allergic conjunctivitis)

-We will address immune cell migration in a disease model of oak processionary moth (OPM) toxin-elicited conjunctivitis that is poorly investigated and mechanistically not understood.
+We address the function of conjunctival lymph vessels in immune cell migration in a disease model of the oak processionary moth (OPM) toxin-elicited conjunctivitis that is poorly investigated and mechanistically not understood.
 OPM outbreaks cause dermal, ophthalmic, and respiratory health problems that have been attributed to exceptionally stable toxins in the burn hairs of OPM caterpillars.
-In strongly infested areas OPM may affect up to 0.1% of the population.
-Despite this impact, only two highly related allergenic proteins, termed thaumetopoeins, have been identified and molecularly cloned in the closely related pine processionary moth so far.
-Moreover, their biological activity has not yet been investigated.
+In strongly infested areas, OPM toxins may affect up to 0.1% of the population.
+Despite the substantial health impact, the nature of OPM remains enigmatic.
+In addition to two initially identified and molecularly cloned potentially allergenic proteins, termed thaumetopoeins, a large number of hypothetical toxin components have recently been proposed based on omics analysis.
+However, for none of the potential toxin components a direct allergenic activity has so far been established.

 Key methods: in vivo conjunctivitis model, intravital multiphoton microscopy (MPM), light sheet fluorescence microscopy, immunohistochemistry, ELISA